 Countly can send email reports to you or your colleagues periodically.
-In order to do this, go to
+In order to do so, go to

-Utilities > Email reports and you'll see a page where you can define email reports for Analytics, Crash or Push related data.
+Utilities > Email reports, where you’ll see a page in which you can define email reports for Analytics, Crash or Push related data.

-Below you can watch an intro video showing how to define and configure email reports.
+Below you may watch an intro video showing how to define and configure email reports.

 Getting information about immediate changes in product is very critical in some moments.
 Alerts plugin helps you to define conditions on session, custom event, and crash analytics related metrics, and you’ll receive a notification email when a particular condition is met.

-You can use view your alerts or define an alert from
+You may view your alerts or define an alert from

 Utilities > Alerts.

-Alerts can let you know, in general, if there is something that needs your attention.
-Alerts give you an easy to use mechanism to be notified about changes in your data such as an increase/decrease in new users, occurrence count of a custom event or new crashes/errors.
+Generally, alerts can let you know if there is something that needs your attention.
+Alerts give you an easy-to-use mechanism to be notified about changes in your data, such as an increase/decrease in new users, occurrence count of a custom event, or new crashes/errors.

 There are times that you instance ends up holding on to too much data.
 In such situations, segmenting data via Countly Drill or calculating steps via Countly Funnels can take time.
 Instead of making you wait, Countly tells you that a particular process will be backgrounded.
-You will be re-notified when corresponding task gets done.
+You will be re-notified when the corresponding task is completed.

-A few things to consider as you use Report Manager is as follows:
+A few things to consider as you use Report Manager are as follows:

-Management > Configurations), a popup will appear, saying that this task will switch to Report Manager.
+Management > Configurations), a popup will appear, saying that this task will switch to the Report Manager.

-- Report Manager handles this task in the background, silently.
+- Report Manager silently handles this task in the background.

 Utilities > Report Manager.